bitnami-labs/sealed-secrets/README.md

 ```

 This normal [kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) will appear in the cluster
-after a few seconds and you can use it as you would use any secret that you would have created directly (e.g. reference it from a `Pod`).
+after a few seconds you can use it as you would use any secret that you would have created directly (e.g. reference it from a `Pod`).

 Jump to the [Installation](#installation) section to get up and running.